QuickBooks Error 6177 0

 Hosting Misconfiguration

-How to Fix QuickBooks Error 6177 — Step by Step
+How to Fix QuickBooks Error 6177, 0

 METHOD 1 Open the File Directly from Its Current Location Under 2 minutes — try this first

-When QuickBooks shows 6177 from the Recent Files list or a desktop shortcut, it's trying to open from a memorised path that no longer exists.
+When QB shows 6177 from the Recent Files list or a desktop shortcut, it's trying to open from a memorised path that no longer exists.
 Opening the file directly from its current location bypasses the stale path and re-registers the correct location.

 1